Tony Romo’s Choice To Leave Dallas Cowboys A Boon For Jay Cutler And Colin Kaepernick’s Free Agency Market

 Cutler has a stronger arm than Tony Romo, but not the accuracy.
 With Romo unavailable, Cutler should emerge as a legitimate option for a contender such as the Texans if the NFL draft does not produce a viable choice.

-As for Colin Kaepernick, he had a strong, yet controversial season with the San Francisco 49ers.
+As for Colin Kaepernick, he had a strong yet controversial season with the San Francisco 49ers.
 Kaepernick threw for 16 touchdowns versus four interceptions last year.
 He completed 59 percent of his passes, which was close to his career average.
-That, couple with Tony Romo’s decision to leave the NFL will boost his market.
+That, coupled with Tony Romo’s decision to leave the NFL, will boost his market.

 Where the market for Colin Kaepernick may turn into a question mark would be his stance on the National Anthem.
 Kaepernick’s refusal to stand for the anthem may have cost him in free agency.